388 W. Clay

 For more information, click here.

 Visitors enter the Carolyn I. and Peter Sturrus Technology Center at 388 W. Clay, across from Hackley Park.
 They will pass through the newly constructed Wayne G. Deur Vestibule and into the Consumers Energy Foundation Atrium/Lobby.
 The Greg and Barb Marczak Corridor to the right takes visitors to the Experiential Learning Classroom and the Student Center.
 The corridor directly facing the vestibule leads to the Warner Norcross and Judd Lobby.
+Taking the elevator to the second floor, visitors arrive in the Judith Toxopeus & John W. Kleeves Upper Elevator Lobby.

 Complete Building Map (2-page PDF)